 The last thing you want to be doing is paying for the utilities of the previous owner of the house, so make sure that as soon as possible, you take detailed readings of each utility meter as soon as you can after you’ve moved in.

-Ideally, as well as recording them electronically and sending them to your utility providers, along with your new address and moving-in date, you should also take photographs of each reading on your phone and save the photo in case you need it later down the line.
+Beyond recording the numbers electronically and sending them to your utility providers along with your new address and move-in date, take photographs of each reading on your phone.
+Save those photos somewhere accessible in case you need them later.

-To help you, here’s a list of the essential people you need to update your address with:
+Here’s a list of the essential places you need to notify:

 - IRS (Internal Revenue Service)